StevenDuckaert/upwind-ctf-instructions/README.md

 Welcome to the Upwind Capture The Flag!.

-Scenario: You're operating **inside the system construct**, a simulated environment riddled with misconfigured APIs, privileged flaws, and exposed telemetry.
+Scenario: You're a software program **inside the CTF system**, a simulated environment with misconfigured APIs, privileged flaws, and exposed data.
-Your goal: **exploit runtime vulnerabilities and escape**.
+Your goal: **exploit the runtime vulnerabilities and escape from the system**.
 No solutions are given—only patterns, trails, and signals.

-> **Start-up Sequence**
+> **How to get started - Challenge Zero**
 > - Use: `http://user-<digit>-ctf.ctf.upwind.sh/`
 > - Your `session cookie` = your identity.
 > - Credentials are embedded in the HTML source of the login page.